Chinese Medicine & Acupuncture are widely used for the treatment of many conditions, including:

 Colleen first discovered the powerful healing properties of acupuncture when she was caring for her dying father.
 At that extremely difficult time, she received acupuncture regularly and attributes her ability at the time to stay grounded and healthy to the treatments she received.
 This experience eventually prompted her to leave her home state of Maine and travel to Oregon to study Chinese medicine and acupuncture at the Oregon College of Oriental Medicine (OCOM) in Portland.
 After graduation from OCOM, Colleen traveled to Nanjing, China to do post graduate study at the China Nanjing International Acupuncture Training Center.

 Colleen has two grown sons and lives with her husband, Joe, in southeast Portland.
-In her free time, she enjoys hiking, cooking and bird watching with her husband.
-She also shares her husband’s passion for re-use and her current creative interest is in making art “installations” out of found objects.
+In her free time, she enjoys camping, hiking, cooking and bird watching with her husband.

 Mary Chen, LAc